DB Admin Roles

 • Documentation: Maintaining clear and comprehensive documentation is essential for tracking changes, configurations, and troubleshooting procedures.

-• Compliance and Regulations: DB Admins must stay up-to-date with industry regulations and compliance standards, ensuring that the database adheres to legal requirements.
+• Compliance and Regulations: DB administrators must stay up-to-date with industry regulations and compliance standards, ensuring that the database adheres to legal requirements.

 Skills Required for a DB Admin

-Being a successful DB Admin demands a diverse skill set.
+Being a successful DB administrator demands a diverse skill set.
 Here are some key skills and attributes required:

 Technical Proficiency